Frequently Asked Questions

-Contact Katie Degen or Thelma Green for inquiries about Houston, Magaly Solis for information on Dallas, Rebeca Hernandez Gonzalez for interest in Austin, Elizabeth Velarde for inquiries about San Antonio, Clarissa Sarsama for interest in Southwest Florida, Gina Flores for interest in New York City, Emily Owen for interest in Washington, D.C., Tami Chipeco for interest in Los Angeles, Alicia Blanco for interest in Salinas, and Sonia Rodriguez for interest in Bakersfield.
+Contact Katie Degen or Thelma Green for inquiries about Houston, Magaly Solis for information on Dallas, Rebeca Hernandez Gonzalez for interest in Austin, Elizabeth Velarde for inquiries about San Antonio, Clarissa Sarsama for interest in Southwest Florida, Gina Flores for interest in New York City, Nicole Jobson for interest in Phoenix, McKenzie Yazzie-Martin for interest in Las Cruces, Rajni Sood Laurent for interest in Washington, D.C., Jazmin Lopez for interest in Los Angeles, Alicia Blanco for interest in Salinas, and Sonia Rodriguez for interest in Bakersfield.

 How does the program work?